Why choose to gift property during your lifetime?

 CGT is paid on the increase in the property’s value since it was purchased, less expenses such as legal fees.

-We've put together this guide to help you cut your CGT payments, but be warned that the tax could soon be changed as the Government looks to boost its coffers.
+We've put together a guide to help you cut your CGT payments, but be warned that the tax could soon be changed as the Government looks to boost its coffers.

 If you gift your property and then pay rent to your child/children so you can remain living there, the recipients of the rent (i.e. your child/children) will have to pay income tax on the money received.